-If you want to fly to Patagonia, you don’t have that many options to get cheap tickets.
+If you want to travel to Patagonia, you don’t have that many options to get cheap tickets.
 On the one hand there are not many airports to fly to, on the other hand not many airlines fly there.
 But there are a few tips you should keep in mind.

 1. Internet comparison